 Before starting any realistic simulation, the numerical mesh, which corresponds to a collection of edges, faces, and connecting points, has to be pre-processed.
 A key step in this includes mesh segmentation steps, where the mesh is simplified while keeping its main features, which is a computationally daunting task.
 Here, we employ bleeding-edge quantum algorithms for graph-based problems to improve performance and quality of solutions.
 This leads to significant benefits, e.g. faster and higher-quality mesh segmentation would considerably improve the preprocessing stage in Total’s classic numerical simulation problems, such as seismic depth imaging and reservoir simulations.

-Our publications so far
+Our publications and deliverables so far

 - Tabu-driven Quantum Neighborhood Samplers (Evostar 2021)